This eggshell tea recipe for plants is proven in the lab test, and it works! Learn everything about it in this informative article.

-This eggshell tea can work as a nice Calcium and Potassium amendment and also helps in raising the soil pH, slightly.
-Very useful, if you’ve acidic or neutral soil pH but you can also use it if you’ve got an alkaline soil as the plants’ ability to absorb calcium doesn’t depend on the pH level.
+This eggshell tea can work as a nice Calcium and Potassium amendment and also helps in raising the soil pH slightly.
+Very useful if you’ve got acidic or neutral soil, but you can also use it if you’ve got alkaline soil as the plants’ ability to absorb calcium doesn’t depend on the pH level.

-Calcium is very important in root development and cures the problem of short roots.
+Calcium is essential in root development and cures the problem of short roots.
 It affects the fruit quality.
 Strengthens the cell wall structure (improvement in cell wall structure increases the plant’s strength).
 It also helps to fight against diseases and protects the plants from heat stress.

 Potassium is the second most significant element that plants require, apart from Nitrogen.
 It’s known to increase drought tolerance, color, and flavor of fruits, photosynthesis, and stem strength.
-It helps in regulation of water and improves the plant’s ability to face the changes in temperature.
+It helps in the regulation of water and improves the plant’s ability to face temperature changes.